How should you resign from your teaching position?

 What to do?

-So, if you have an interview or have accepted a new post, what is the best resignation advice and what should you do next?
+If you have an interview or have accepted a new post, what should you do next?

 - Speak with your line-manager.